mdozmorov/SNP_notes/README.md

 ## CNV, SV

+- Benchmark of 10 CNV callers.
+LUMPY performs best overall, Canvas is good for high specificity, CNVnator and RDXplorer are good for high sensitivity.
+Table 1 summarizes functionality of each caller.
+Used the Database of Genomic Variants as a gold standard, call CNVs from NA12878 genome
+    - Zhang, Le, Wanyu Bai, Na Yuan, and Zhenglin Du. “[**Comprehensively Benchmarking Applications for Detecting Copy Number Variation.**](https://doi.org/10.1371/journal.pcbi.1007069)” Edited by Ilya Ioshikhes.
+PLOS Computational Biology 15, no. 5 (May 28, 2019): e1007069.

 - Review of structural variant callers.
 De novo-based approaches (graph- or scaffold-based), short-read DNA-seq and RNA-seq (gene fusion) mapping, long-read (PacBio, Oxford Nanopore) mapping, multimethods approaches.
 SV calling from newer technologies, such as optical mapping, strand-seq, 10X Genomics linked reads, Hi-C. Brief description of tools, their performance, references to reviews.
 [Table 1](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1828-7/tables/1) - categorized list of tools, brief description and links.
     - Mahmoud, Medhat, Nastassia Gobet, Diana Ivette Cruz-Dávalos, Ninon Mounier, Christophe Dessimoz, and Fritz J. Sedlazeck.
 “Structural Variant Calling: The Long and the Short of It.”
 Genome Biology 20, no. 1 (December 2019): 246. https://doi.org/10.1186/s13059-019-1828-7.